CyberDexa/speckit/AI_WORKFLOW.md

 3. **Wrong tech choices** - AI picks a stack you're not comfortable with
 4. **Missing context** - AI asks the same questions repeatedly
 5. **Lost progress** - Starting over because AI went down wrong path
+6. **Incomplete implementations** - Features half-done or missing edge cases

-**Speckit solves this** by creating a single source of truth for your project.
+**Speckit solves this** by creating a comprehensive, structured spec that serves as a contract between you and the AI.

 ---